-The Baptist College of Florida is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award certificates and associate, baccalaureate and graduate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of The Baptist College of Florida.
+The Baptist College of Florida is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificates and associate, baccalaureate and masters degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of The Baptist College of Florida.

 BCF is an accredited institutional member of the National Association of Schools of Music.
 BCF holds membership in the International Association of Baptist Colleges and Universities.
-The college also holds membership in the National Association of Independent Colleges and Universities, the Association of Christian Schools International and the National Christian College Athletic Association.
-This school is authorized under Federal law to enroll nonimmigrant alien students and is also approved to train veterans.
+The college also holds membership in the National Association of Independent Colleges and Universities, and the Association of Christian Schools International.
+This school is authorized under Federal law to enroll nonimmigrant alien students.